Marq (company): Features

 Marq integrates with customer relationship management (CRM) platforms such as Salesforce and HubSpot, enabling the creation of personalized, on-brand sales and marketing materials.
 The platform also connects with multiple digital asset management (DAM) systems, including Bynder, Aprimo, MediaValet, PhotoShelter, Acquia, and Canto.

 Investment

 Lucid Software raised $1 million in Seed in 2011, led by Google Ventures.

 In May 2014, the company received a $5 million investment.
 The round was led by Salt Lake-based Kickstart Seed Fund.

-In September 2016, the company received a $36 million investment from Spectrum Equity, whose previous investments include other online platforms such as Ancestry.com, Lynda.com, Prezi, and SurveyMonkey.
-Kickstart Seed Fund and Grayhawk Capital also participated in the round.
+In September 2016, the company received a $36 million investment from Spectrum Equity.